mslyons/documentation/content/en/security/logs.md

 ## HIPAA-enabled Customers

-Datadog will sign a Business Associate Agreement (BAA) with customers that transmit protected health information (ePHI) via Datadog’s Log Management Service.
+Datadog will sign a Business Associate Agreement (BAA) with customers that transmit electronic protected health information (ePHI) via Datadog’s Log Management Service, which is the only Datadog product that is currently HIPAA-eligible.

-These features are not available to customers who have signed Datadog's BAA:
+These Log Management features are not currently available to customers who have signed Datadog's BAA:

 * Users cannot request support via chat
 * Group-by dimensions are limited to host tags, source, service, and status for [Log-based Metrics][6]